 What Can Go Wrong With Your Bladder?

 As we age, pelvic and bladder problems start to become more prevalent.
-Estrogen and collagen levels drop, making tissues down there thinner and less resistant to infection.
+Estrogen and collagen levels drop, making tissues down-there thinner and less resistant to infection.
 Pelvic strength wanes, making your bladder prone to leaking and prolapse.
 The urge to urinate becomes more frequent.

-One of the most common things women experience (at any age, but more commonly as we get older) is a urinary tract infection.
+One of the most common things women experience (at any age, but more commonly as we age) is a urinary tract infection.
 Urinary tract infection, or UTI for short, plagues many women.
 It’s estimated that 50-60% of women get a UTI at least once in their adult life, and problems become more common over the age of 65.
 (1)

 E. coli bacteria

-Simply put, a urinary tract infection happens when bacteria invade your urinary tract.
+A urinary tract infection happens when bacteria invade your urinary tract.
 The most common bacteria that cause UTIs are Escherichia coli (E. coli) and Staphylococcus saprophyticus.
 (2)

 In the beginning stages of a UTI, the lower urinary tract is affected.
 The lower urinary tract includes the urethra and the bladder.
 This is why UTI is sometimes referred to as a bladder infection.
-To get technical, a bladder infection is a type of UTI — even though a lot of times these two are used interchangeably.
+To get technical, a bladder infection is a type of UTI — even though a lot of times, these two are used interchangeably.

 When a UTI becomes more severe, it can compromise your entire urinary tract, including your kidneys.
 So it’s important to take these infections seriously…or if possible, put a stop to them before they start with preventive measures.